One of most overlooked causes of acne is hidden chemicals and toxins.

-An unknowing acne patient can ingest small amounts of these substances every day, small amounts which are nevertheless enough to accumulate and increase inflammation.
-These chemicals are a hidden but significant and underestimated threat to both clear skin and healthy and glowing skin.
-Many are targeted by the wider natural health community as well…
+An unknowing acne patient can ingest hundreds of toxins daily, small amounts of each which accumulate and combine for a significant increase in inflammation.
+Such chemicals are a huge threat to both clear skin and glowing and vibrant skin.

-…but there’s one chemical which has particularly roused the fury of the acne-clearing community: sodium lauryl sulfate, or SLS.
-A chemical found in shampoos, toothpaste, and shower gel, with proven irritating and pore-clogging properties.
+There’s one chemical, however, which has roused the fury of the acne-clearing community: sodium lauryl sulfate, or SLS.
+A cosmetics chemical found in shampoo, toothpaste, and shower gel, with proven irritating and pore-clogging properties.

 What is sodium lauryl sulfate?

-It’s also a strong lathering agent; sodium lauryl sulfate is the reason for the white foaminess of countless products you’ve used during your life.
-Toothpaste and shampoo would not foam and bubble up if it wasn’t for sodium lauryl sulfate.
-The lather has other advantages too; the big bubbles penetrate effectively between the teeth, to spread the enamelising agents like fluoride into every corner.
+Most classically, SLS is a strong lathering agent; sodium lauryl sulfate is the reason for the white foaminess of countless products you’ve used during your life.
+Toothpaste and shampoo would not foam and bubble up without this chemical.
+The lather has advantages other than being fun; the big bubbles penetrate effectively between the teeth, to spread the enamelising agents like fluoride into every corner.

-Since this chemical is dirt cheap, SLS is the ingredient of choice for lather and surfectant properties.
-It can be found far and wide: toothpaste, shampoo, mouthwash, shower gel, facial cleansers, and most items that foam up all contain sodium lauryl sulfate.
+Since this chemical is dirt cheap, SLS can be found far and wide: in toothpaste, shampoo, mouthwash, shower gel, facial cleansers, and most items that foam up.

-Sodium lauryl sulfate is one of the most common additives in personal care items – check your toothpaste right now.
+Sodium lauryl sulfate is one of the most common additives in personal care items.
+Check your toothpaste right now and see.
 Note that sodium laureth sulfate is a different chemical, an easily confused one which nevertheless has similar properties.

-By far the biggest problem of sodium lauryl sulfate is its notorious irritating properties.
-When applied to the skin, sodium lauryl sulfate is one of the most strongly irritating ingredients found in cosmetics.
-Leaving sodium lauryl sulfate on the surface of your skin for just an hour causes the cells to die, cracks to form in the skin, and irritation to be born.
+Firstly, sodium lauryl sulfate is one of the most notoriously irritating ingredients found in cosmetics.
+Just an hour of exposure causes cells to die, cracks to form in the skin, and irritation to be born.

 The causes are simple: SLS is a protein denaturer.
-It attacks the cell membrane of skin cells, causing inflammation and destabilisation of skin tissues.
-This is largely thanks to its surfectant properties, stripping away at cells’ healthy defences.
-Sodium lauryl sulfate is so proven to cause irritation that it’s the gold standard chemical used to purposefully induce inflammation, in experiments where scientists are testing a topical treatment for its ability to reduce inflammation.
+It attacks the cell membrane of skin cells, destabilising and inflaming your skin’s tissues.

+The villain is the surfectant properties, which strip away your skin’s healthy defences.
+Sodium lauryl sulfate is so notorious that it’s the gold standard chemical used to purposefully induce inflammation, in studies on anti-inflammatory remedies.
 The danger is two fold.
-On top of its own irritation, the mere presence of such a harsh substance causes your body to unleash a strong inflammatory response against it.
+SLS causes irritation itself, and the mere presence of such a harsh substance causes your body to unleash a strong inflammatory response against it.

-A key factor is the timespan of application.
-Wash your hair, and the shampoo flowing down your face for 60 seconds won’t expose your face to SLS for long.
-But 20 minutes to an hour of application of tiny shampoo residue is enough for the irritation to begin.
-What’s more, what seem like individual short, safe sessions can lead to sodium lauryl sulfate accumulating over the course of many weeks, and with it the irritation.
+The timespan is important, as shampoo flowing down your face for 60 seconds won’t expose your face to SLS for long.
+But 20 minutes of tiny shampoo residue is enough for the irritation to begin.
+What’s more, what seem like individual short, safe sessions can lead to sodium lauryl sulfate accumulating over many weeks, and with it the irritation.

-Has shampoo ever left your scalp red and inflamed after weeks of usage?
+Has shampoo ever left your scalp red and inflamed?
 Sodium lauryl sulfate and its frothiness is the culprit.
 Have you ever noticed that toothpaste inflames your gums rather than leaving them a healthy pink colour?
-Sodium lauryl sulfate is the reason why, in combination with sodium fluoride.
+Sodium lauryl sulfate is why, combined with sodium fluoride.

 Sodium lauryl sulfate is alkalising

-Irritation is bad for your skin tone (and painful), and will inflame existing acne, but the PH of sodium lauryl sulfate will actually help to make new pimples.
+Irritation is bad for your skin tone, and will inflame existing acne, but the PH of sodium lauryl sulfate will actually help to make new pimples.
 SLS won’t increase your skin’s alkalinity after a single shampoo wash, but with consistent use, it easily can.

-A bonus problem of alkalinity relates to collagen – higher PHs increase the activity of proteases in the skin.
-Proteases are protein digesting enzymes, which are healthy and natural but in excess, able to break down collagen and damage your skin’s structure, as well as accelerate ageing.
-Proteases also assist with the healing of wounds, including acne, but a fine balance is essential.
-With too many proteases breaking down fresh tissue, your acne will never heal properly.
+Then there’s a bonus problem of alkalinity – higher activity of proteases in the skin.
+Proteases are protein digesting enzymes, which are healthy and natural but in excess, able to cause low collagen levels.
+With too many proteases breaking down collagen, your acne will never heal properly.
 You’ll also develop weak skin and age prematurely.

 In the skin, protease activity peaks at PHs of around 7-8, with activity curtailed at healthy PHs of 5.5.
 SLS is easily capable of bringing your skin to this danger zone.